America's Health Rankings, United Health Foundation Logo

 Suggested Citation: America's Health Rankings analysis of U.S. Census Bureau, American Community Survey, United Health Foundation, AmericasHealthRankings.org, accessed 2024.

-Commuting is a necessity for many people, and driving alone is by far the most common mode of transportation to work.
-There are environmental and individual health concerns associated with daily driving: Motor vehicles contribute to air pollution, noise pollution, and in many cases, transportation congestion.
-Congestion, a common occurrence in large cities, creates concentrated areas of air and noise pollution, which disproportionately affect those of lower socioeconomic status.
+Commuting is a daily necessity for many people, and driving alone is the most common mode of transportation to work in the United States.
+Environmental and individual health concerns are associated with driving: Motor vehicles contribute to air pollution, noise pollution, and, in many cases, transportation congestion.
+Congestion, common in large cities, creates concentrated air and noise pollution areas that disproportionately affect those of lower socioeconomic status.
 Long commutes can also increase the risk of high blood pressure, obesity and physical inactivity.

 According to the American Driving Survey, populations that spend more time driving include:

-• Married couples or cohabitating partners compared with single adults.
+• Married couples or cohabiting partners compared with single adults.

-• Adults living in the Midwest compared with those living in other regions.
+• Adults living in the Midwest compared with those in other regions.
+The proportion of respondents who reported driving at least occasionally was lowest in the Northeast, but was still 90%.

 Strategies to promote modes of transportation other than driving, particularly driving alone, include: